koalagator/koalagator-browser-extension/README.md

 We aim to support all major event website used by community organisers.
 (Concert and major sporting events ticketing are not the focus of this extension)

-Supported: Humanitix, Eventbrite, Meetup, Trybooking, Tito, Luma Coming soon: Facebook
+Supported: Humanitix, Eventbrite, Meetup, Trybooking, Tito, Luma, Facebook

 To add additional sites or to fix a data collection field, make changes in content-script.js